cuddihyd-cornell/Factor-Lake/README.md

 ## Deploying to Streamlit Community Cloud

-1. Connect the repo and select the `revamped_ux` branch.
+1. Connect the repo and select the `main` branch.
 2. In “Settings → Secrets”, add:
 	- `password = "<your-strong-password>"`
 3. Deploy.
 Share the app URL—users only need the link.

 ## Contributing

-1. Create a feature branch from `revamped_ux`.
+1. Create a feature branch from `main`.
 2. Add/modify tests in `UnitTests/` or `tests/`.
 3. Run `pytest -q` to verify.
 4. Submit a PR describing UX/data impacts.